 We work remotely with different companies on a regular basis, and overall spent more than a year away from the core team, managing the company as remote founders.
-We want to share 3 major reasons why remote working can be problematic, and what management practices are necessary to avoid the pitfalls of remote working not working in your company.

 What are the key factors to effectively working remotely?

 When it comes to remote work, there are some things you can’t avoid.
 Micromanagement and full control are impossible when “looking over the shoulders” of people is not an option.
 Luckily, those things are not always an advantage.
 The trick is being able to let go of full control while making sure remote work initiatives reduce failures and give people deadlined, clear, and actionable goals.

 To mitigate this issue, we use OKRs and consistently outline clear short and long-term goals to make sure there is no need to micromanage in person.
 In addition, it becomes fairly easy with developers to keep the transparency level high by have company wide access to all github repos.

 To manage and work on projects remotely requires a conscious effort for good communication.
 While misunderstandings can be cleared up quickly in-person, they can become huge issues if left unchecked between two remote parties.